Hello Are you worried about your Pet? We’re here to help…

-There are many conditions in dogs which list pale gums as a symptom.
+There are many conditions in dogs that list pale gums as a symptom.
 These include anaemia, blood loss, shock, kidney disease, among many others.

 Anaemia occurs when there’s a fall in the number of red blood cells which transport oxygen around the body.
 In severe cases, this can lead to oxygen deprivation.
 Pale pink or white gums are the most obvious and common clinical sign of anaemia, with other signs including weakness, lethargy, poor appetite and shortness of breath.
 If left untreated, anaemia can be fatal.

 Blood loss can be due to a wide range of causes including trauma and a severe parasite infestation from fleas and ticks.
 Blood loss could be life-threatening and should always be considered an emergency, so contact a vet immediately if your dog is suffering from blood loss.

 Shock refers to a life-threatening condition due to a sudden drop in blood flow through the body.
 Lack of blood flow means cells and organs don’t get enough oxygen and nutrients to function properly..
 Shock can be caused by several different issues and is often seen with trauma such as car accidents.
 If left untreated, shock can be fatal, so immediate veterinary treatment should be sought.

 How do I check for unhealthy dog gums?